Zabaykalsky Krai: History

 The first traces of human presence in the area dates to 35 to 150 thousand years ago.
 Early evidence was found on the surface of ancient river gravels Gyrshelunki (tributary of the Khilok River) near the city of Chita, near Ust-Menza on the Chikoy River.

-Based on toponyms, Zabaykalsky might have once been inhabited by a non documented, extinct Yeniseian language.
+Based on toponyms, Zabaykalsky might have once been inhabited by a Yeniseian people group who spoke a non-documented, extinct language.

 Mongolic-related Slab Grave cultural monuments are found in Baikal territory.
 The territory of Zabaykalsky Krai has been governed by the Xiongnu Empire (209 BC-93 CE) and Mongolian Xianbei state (93-234), Rouran Khaganate (330–555), Mongol Empire (1206–1368) and Northern Yuan (1368–1691).

 Medieval Mongol tribes like Merkit, Tayichiud, Jalairs and Khamag Mongols inhabited in the krai.
 In the 17th century, some or all of Mongolic-speaking Daurs lived along the Shilka, upper Amur, and on the Bureya River.
 They thus gave their name to the region of Dauria, also called Transbaikal, now the area of Russia east of Lake Baikal.
 Today Buryat-Mongols remained in the territory of the krai.

 Preliminary work on the unification of the Chita Oblast and Agin-Buryat Autonomous Okrug was started at the level of regional authorities in April 2006.
-The governor of Chita Oblast Ravil Geniatulin, mayor of the Agin-Buryat Autonomous Okrug Bair Zhamsuyev, head of the regional parliament Anatoly Romanov, and Dashi Dugarov sent a letter to the President of Russia, Vladimir Putin, and on 17 November 2006, he supported the initiative.
+The governor of Chita Oblast Ravil Geniatulin, mayor of the Agin-Buryat Autonomous Okrug Bair Zhamsuyev, head of the regional parliament Anatoly Romanov, and Dashi Dugarov sent a letter to the president of Russia, Vladimir Putin, and on 17 November 2006, he supported the initiative.

 A referendum on unification took place on 11 March 2007.
 In Chita Oblast, "yes" was the predominant answer to the following question:

 Do you agree that the Chita Oblast and Agin-Buryat Autonomous Okrug merged into a new entity of the Russian Federation - Zabaykalsky Krai, which included Agin-Buryat Autonomous Okrug will be an administrative-territorial unit with special status, defined by the charter of the province in accordance with the legislation of the Russian Federation?

 In Chita Oblast, 90.29% (535,045 voters) of the voters voted for the union versus – 8.89% (52,698 voters) who voted against it.
 72.82% of the electorate participated.
 In the Aga Buryat Autonomous Region 94% (38,814 voters) voted for the union versus – 5.16% (2129 voters).
 82.95% of the electorate voters participated.

 On 23 July 2007, Russian president Vladimir Putin signed a federal constitutional law "On Establishment in the Russian Federation of a new subject of the Russian Federation in the merger of Chita Oblast and Agin-Buryat Autonomous Okrug", adopted by the State Duma on 5 July 2007. and approved by the Federation Council on 11 July 2007.